 Raspberries are very delicious, especially in the form of a raspberry pie.
 If you want to have these yummy fruits in your home, then you’re lucky because newer varieties aren’t that hard to look after.

-Most raspberries grow too large for pot plants, and they can’t be grown in a container.
-However, varieties like ‘Raspberry Midget’ are the perfect for growing in a pot.
+Most raspberries grow too large for pot plants, and they can’t be held in a container.
+However, varieties like ‘Raspberry Midget’ are perfect for a pot.

-18-litre containers are perfect for planting raspberries.
+- You need a 18-litre container for these fruits.
 Space gives freedom for future plants to grow.